 IMPRESSIONS OF AFRICA REDUX

-In the specter of otherworldly and fantastical imagery of Impressions of Africa Redux, images of flora, fauna, and celestial phantasm draw the viewer into a mesmerizing universe.
-Many of the same creatures from the Eidolon project reappear in the Impressions of Africa series, this time however animated by their elaborate environments, swirling cosmological forms, and the intensity of the lighting effects.
+In the specter of otherworldly and fantastical imagery in Brian Dailey’s Impressions of Africa Redux (2014), visions of flora, fauna, and celestial phantasm draw the viewer into a mesmerizing universe.
+The enigmatic wild creatures enveloped by these intricate scenes are animated by their elaborate environments, swirling cosmological forms, and the intensity of the lighting effects.
 Mounted on Plexiglass and dramatically backlit, the five-foot tall composite images have a surreal cinematic and three-dimensional quality.